AI Risk Visibility

 The screenshot above would require a Request Template of:

-The Domain option allows you to choose to test with datasets and goals relevant to your system domain.
-For example, the Finance domain covers scenarios like abuse to enable fraud or money laundering.
-The SQL Injection option covers scenarios such as abuse of an LLM component to bypass a Web Application Firewall (WAF) and expose an SQL Injection vulnerability to exploit.
+The Dataset option allows you to choose to test with datasets and goals relevant to your system domain.
+For example, the Finance dataset covers scenarios like abuse to enable fraud or money laundering.

 The Duration option controls a tradeoff between speed of the test, and the confidence of any scores given.
 All dynamic testing of inherently non-deterministic AI systems has inherent limitations in confidence of results.
 A mitigation for these phenomena is running tests for longer with more samples to increase confidence.
 The tradeoff in doing so is that tests will subsequently take longer to complete, and increase your AI model hosting costs.